A Serious Tennis Fan’s Complete Guide to the 2026 US Open: Tickets, Tips & More

 LEARN HOW TO MAKE EDUCATED GUESSES ABOUT WHO PLAYS WHEN/WHERE

-On the THURSDAY before the main tournament begins (August 21, 2025), the “Draw” will be revealed: Singles players (128 men and 128 women) are split into two equal “Halves” of a “Men’s Singles Draw” and “Women’s Singles Draw,” each half of which will play on alternating days through quarterfinals (Day 1-10).
+- At some point during Fan Week (this year probably August 26 or 27, 2026), the “Draw” will be revealed: Singles players (128 men and 128 women) are split into two equal “Halves” of a “Men’s Singles Draw” and “Women’s Singles Draw,” each half of which will play on alternating days through quarterfinals (Day 1-10).
 The #1 and #2 seeds (based on ATP and WTA rankings) are placed in opposite halves of the draw (so they will play on different days).
 The #3 and #4 seeds are also placed in opposite halves of the draw and in different quarters from the #1 and #2 seeds.
 Spots for winners of the Qualifier Tournament will be indicated as “Qualifier.”

 - In the past, once the US Open announces which halves of the draw will play on Day 1 versus Day 2 (which they do on the Thursday or Friday before the main tournament begins) we used to be able to predict which DATES your favorite players will be scheduled through quarterfinals: Players scheduled on Day 1 would play again on Day 3, 5, 7, and 9 if they advanced; players scheduled on Day 2 would play again on Day 4, 6, 8, and 10 if they advance.
+HOWEVER, now that Round 1 is spread over THREE days, we can’t apply the rule above until Round 2 scheduling is released.

 - Only the biggest superstars (like Carlos Alcaraz and Coco Gauff) are sure to be scheduled on Ashe – others might be scheduled on Armstrong, Grandstand, or field courts.
 Schedulers have been known to put even the #1-ranked player in the world on Armstrong or Grandstand, as they did in 2021 with then #1 Simona Halep during Round 1 (on Grandstand) and then #2 Aryna Sabalenka (Armstrong).
-See my chart (click to enlarge) for illustrative examples of who has been scheduled on which courts.

 - There’s never any sure way to predict whether players will be scheduled for DAY or NIGHT sessions.
 Officials try to spread the wealth and be fair to players by alternating players between Day and Night sessions.
 Contrary to popular belief, they do not always schedule the biggest stars at night.
 The one exception to this is Quarterfinals, when biggest stars are usually scheduled for the night sessions.